jlucid/capi/README.md

 Code samples are intended to assist the beginner with the following concepts

-* Making a connection with a listening q process
+* Opening a socket connection to a listening q process
 * Launching queries
 * Handling errors and memory management
 * Creating and extracting data from K objects including lists, dictionaries and tables